Rudy Giuliani must pay $148 million to 2 Georgia election workers he defamed, jury decides

 - $75 million in punitive damages for both

 Giuliani remained defiant after the verdict was read in court.
-Speaking to reporters outside the courthouse, he said the threats the women received in the wake of the election were "abominable" and "deplorable" but continued to stand by his baseless claims of voter fraud.
-He declined to comment further, citing his intent to appeal the judgment.
+Speaking to reporters outside the courthouse, he said the threats the women received in the wake of the election were "abominable" and "deplorable" but continued to stand by his baseless claims of voter fraud and vowed to appeal the ruling.

+"The absurdity of the number merely underscores the absurdity of the entire proceeding," Giuliani said.
+"I'm quite confident that when this case gets before a fair tribunal, it will be reversed so quickly it'll make your head spin, and the absurd number that just came in will help that."

 Giuliani's net worth and assets have fluctuated over the years, but they were currently believed to be less than the $48.6 million the women were seeking, based on a comment from his attorney earlier in the week.
 Joe Sibley told the jury that an award of that amount would be the "civil equivalent of the death penalty" for his client.